damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 numbers one and two - in that order.

 So while outwardly people love their jobs, the reality is work is one of the leading forms of anxiety.
-And honstely, given the cultural importance we put on work, success, "hustle", drive, etc, it's easy to see why.
+And honestly, given the cultural importance we put on work, success, "hustle", drive, etc, it's easy to see why.
 Money and work have become cultural idols.

 Keller calls worry, anxiety, and the need to self-promote yourself "the work under the work".
 It's a catchy, memorable phrase but it carries a lot of truth.
 His point is worrying itself is hard work.
 It consumes time, energy, and stress which could be better directed at doing actual work.
+Now not only do we have a job, we have a second job worrying about our job.
+How ironic.

 ## Need for Perspective, Mindset